Written by CaterCow Staff • September 5, 2025

 Gluten-free: Both curries are naturally gluten-free when served with rice; naan requires a gluten-free version.

-Nut-free: Traditionally, both dishes are nut-free, but always confirm with the restaurant to avoid cross-contamination.
+Nut-free: Traditionally, both dishes are nut-free, but always confirm with the restaurant to avoid cross-contamination, particularly if making vegan substitutions as coconut can be unsafe for those with nut allergies.

 Here’s a quick comparison to help you decide: